 photo Morten Rygaard Robe Martin Jensen

-These devices were chosen for their intensity and impact, Skall created a series of fantastic kaleidoscopic effects and geometric shapes, that were combined with video content and SFX for aerial shots, along with multiple high-impact pyrotechnic signals.
+These devices were chosen for their intensity and impact, Skall created a series of fantastic kaleidoscopic effects and geometric shapes, which were combined with video content and SFX for aerial shots, along with multiple high-impact pyrotechnic signals.

 photo Morten Rygaard Robe Martin Jensen